 Faculty, staff, and students can easily access print and electronic resources located in the collection.
 While online research is replacing traditional book research in many areas of law practice, the vast body of legal scholarship still remains primarily in print format.
 The library remains deeply committed to maintaining and expanding its print collections, while at the same time providing full access to the latest online databases.
 It is crucial to maintain print collections so that students and scholars will be able to study the history and development of law.
 See the library's collection development policy.

 Included in the core collection are all materials necessary to support the basic legal education curriculum.
 This includes reported decisions of all federal and state appellate courts, federal and state legislation, and administrative rules and regulations.
-The library subscribes to a number of legal periodicals printed in the English language and many non-legal and law-related periodicals, and makes selected government documents and pamphlets available as well.
+The library subscribes to a number of legal periodicals and many non-legal and law-related periodicals, and makes selected government documents and pamphlets available as well.
 The library's treatise collection, which is devoted to both legal and interdisciplinary research is constantly expanding.

 North Carolina Collection

 The complete collection of North Carolina materials is located on the second floor of the library.
 The collection includes treatises on North Carolina law, practice materials, and CLE publications, among other works.
 Some highly used North Carolina materials may be kept on reserve.
 A secondary collection of North Carolina primary sources is also available on the first floor.
 The library houses the North Carolina Supreme Court and Court of Appeals Briefs and Records off-site.